Film Freak - 949 Film Ratings

 Member Since: Feb 13, 2012

-Bio: The older the rating, the more it reflects a past version of me that I'm trying to get away from.
+Bio: The older the rating, the closer it is to a past version of me that I'm trying to get away from.

 Check out antidood1's...